Is Bryce Canyon Wheelchair Accessible?

 Extreme Motus teamed up with Tim Hughes of KSL News Radio, as well as Mark Wade and Bob Grove from Road Trippin with Bob and Mark to make Bryce Canyon National Park wheelchair accessible.

 Sam had been to Bryce Canyon once before.
 He was 5 years old and his father Roger carried him on his back.
-At the end of that hike, he told his wife Christine, “**This is probably the last time we will be able to visit Bryce Canyon.**”
+At the end of that hike, he told his wife Christine, “This is probably the last time we will be able to visit Bryce Canyon.”
+33 years later Sam is too heavy to be carried in a backpack But the Extreme Motus X3 all-terrain wheelchair made it possible for their family to visit National Parks again.

 Wall Street And Queens Garden Loop